 Patrick Arnold, who worked with Dr Dominic D’Agostino to develop the first ketone esters and ketone salts, has noted that exogenous ketones may help alleviate the symptoms of the ‘keto flu’ during the transition from a high carb to a low carb dietary approach.

 However, once you have successfully transitioned to a lower carb eating style it may be wise to reduce or eliminate the exogenous ketones to enable your body to fully up-regulate lipolysis (fat burning), maximise ENDOGENOUS ketone production and access your body fat stores.

-As discussed in the article, Are ketones insulinogenic and does it matter?, it appears that exogenous ketones require about half as much insulin as carbohydrate to metabolise (i.e. about the same amount as protein).
-Hence continual use of exogenous ketones will not allow our insulin levels to reduce as much.
+As discussed in the article Are ketones insulinogenic and does it matter? it exogenous ketones require about half as much insulin as carbohydrate to metabolise (or about the same amount as protein).
+Hence the continual use of exogenous ketones will limit how much our insulin levels are able to decrease.

 my experience with exogenous ketones

-The light blue “mild insulin resistance” line is based on my ketone and glucose values when I started trying to wrap my head around low carb / keto.
+The light blue “mild insulin resistance” line is based on my ketone and glucose tests when I started trying to wrap my head around low carb/keto.

 The photo on the right is after I worked out how to decrease the insulin load of my diet and learning about intermittent fasting.
 I realised that ENDOGENOUS ketosis and weight loss is caused by a lower dietary insulin load, not more EXOGENOUS fat on your plate or in your coffee cup.